PART I

 “A business that relies on systems is a business that can grow beyond the limitations of its founder.” – David Allen

-- You need to systematise the five main engines of growth and value creation:
+- Focus on systematising five key engines of growth and value creation:

 Tools